• Amazonas

 Institutional Structure

-ACI operates under a formal board of directors and advisory structure as a registered 501(c)(3) nonprofit.
+Amazonas Conservation Initiative operates under a formal board of directors and advisory structure as a registered 501(c)(3) nonprofit.

 Our work is grounded in: